 Einstein in Vienna in 1921

-The same equation that unlocked the mystery of how the sun burns also makes nuclear fission bombs and far more destructive nuclear fusion bombs possible.
+Einstein’s equation allowed humans to possess the godlike power of solar fire.
+The same equation that unlocked the mystery of how the sun burns also made nuclear fission bombs and far more destructive nuclear fusion bombs possible.

 This image is from the Castle Bravo nuclear test in 1954.